-Computational analysis of emotional intensity has investigated the congruence between behavioural ratings and neural correlates.
-Behavioural consistency was observed for emotional intensity ratings, in contrast to a neutral fMRI activation response in the amygdala, fusiform cortex, and medial prefrontal cortex, specifically for low-intensity expressions.
-Delannoy et al. [11] implemented one-against-all SVM classifiers on a limited dataset (CK+), stratifying intensity into three discrete levels (low-medium-high) and adopting k-fold cross-validation.
+Computational analysis of emotional intensity has investigated the congruence between behavioral ratings and neural correlates.
+Behavioral consistency was observed for emotional intensity ratings, in contrast to a neutral fMRI activation response in the amygdala, fusiform cortex, and medial prefrontal cortex, specifically for low-intensity expressions.
+Delannoy et al. [16] implemented one-against-all SVM classifiers on a limited dataset (CK+), stratifying intensity into three discrete levels (low-medium-high) and adopting k-fold cross-validation.
 However, this categorical approach assumed independence among intensity classes, inherently neglecting the ordinal structure of the labels for potential performance enhancement.
 Furthermore, feature representation based on Action Unit (AU) extraction from image sequences remains a prerequisite.
-Further research [12]; [13]; [14]; [15] has explored predictive models for expressive intensity estimation, employing supervised training data with intensity ground truth, encoded as both discrete ranks [11]; [13] and continuous values [16].
-The integration of intensity labels improved prediction and validation accuracy.
-Nevertheless, these methodologies often require multimodal input (multiple images or temporal sequences), with the reliability of sequence-based approaches dependent on the cardinality of the temporal dataset.
-Another approach was proposed by Chang et al. [17] who used a manifold learning approach.
+Further research [17]; [18]; [19]; [20] has explored predictive models for expressive intensity estimation, employing supervised training data with intensity ground truth, encoded as both discrete ranks [16]; [18] and continuous values [21].Incorporating intensity labels improved prediction and validation accuracy.
+However, these methods often depend on multimodal inputs, such as multiple images or temporal sequences.
+The reliability of sequence-based approaches hinges on the size and quality of the temporal dataset.
+Another approach was proposed by Chang et al. [22] who used a manifold learning approach.
 However, this method did not always accurately reflect the neutrality or strength of expressions.
-The most promising approach by far was the one proposed by Rudovic et al. [18], which is one using the intrinsic topology of multidimensional continuous facial affect data.
+The most promising approach by far was the one proposed by Rudovic et al. [23], which uses the intrinsic topology of multidimensional continuous facial affect data.
 They modeled the data with an ordinal manifold and used a Hidden Conditional Ordinal Random Field (H-CORF) for dynamic ordinal regression.
 This approach allowed for simultaneous recognition and intensity estimation of facial expressions, applicable to both posed and spontaneous expressions.
 The model was tested on databases like BU-4DFE, CK, and CK+.
 Overall, these studies highlight the complexities and challenges in accurately detecting emotions and their intensities.
 They underscore the need for further research to develop more robust and accurate methodologies.